 Being an avid learner, Jasmine regularly attends professional development workshops, seminars and conferences to stay up to date with current evidence and optimal treatment techniques for positive outcomes.
 Jasmine has completed additional training in dry needling, foot mobilization, tapping, orthotic therapy and jones-counterstrain techniques.

-Jasmine has experience working in a variety of clinical settings, ranging from hospitals, private practice, community centres and aged care facilities.
+Jasmine has experience working in a variety of clinical settings, ranging from hospitals, private practice, community centers and aged care facilities.
 She also has previous experience working at a private practice in Geraldton, providing podiatry services to the local community, private hospital, and aged care facilities.
 Having been involved with rural and multidisciplinary practice, she understood the importance of multidisciplinary based, continuing and comprehensive holistic healthcare.

 Jasmine is passionate about assisting her patients towards improving their quality of life and get back to their feet as soon as possible.
 Jasmine believes that every individual is different and shows this by tailoring her treatment approach in accordance with the patient's goal.